aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-and-docker.md

 ---
-title: "Run a FullNode"
+title: "FullNode Using Aptos Source and Docker"
-slug: "run-a-fullnode"
+slug: "fullnode-source-code-and-docker"
 sidebar_position: 10
 ---

-# Run a FullNode
+# FullNode Using Aptos Source and Docker

 You can run your own [FullNode](/basics/basics-fullnodes) to synchronize with the state of the Aptos Blockchain and stay up-to-date.
 FullNodes replicate the entire state of the blockchain by querying other Aptos FullNodes or validators.